reasonset/altpostlocal/README.md

 Address matching is performed in the following steps.

+1. Match to entire address + `=`
 1. Match to entire address
-2. Match while shortening user part extensions
+1. Match while shortening user part extensions
-3. Match by user part without domain
+1. Match by user part without domain
-4. Match while shortening user part extensions without domain
+1. Match while shortening user part extensions without domain
-5. Match by domain only (domain catch-all)
+1. Match by domain only (domain catch-all)
-6. Default action
+1. Default action

 If you want alias in aliases, please use YAML's anchor and aliases.